Usage

 Use for reactive UI.
 Translations update immediately and automatically whenever the language or CDN data changes.

-Get a reactive translation with fallback to Android resources
+Dynamic translation with fallback to Android resources

 val textFlow = tolgee.tFlow(context, R.string.string_key)

-In Compose, use collectAsState()
+In Compose, use collectAsState() function for a more idiomatic integration.

 Plurals